4th Collection

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Koh-i-Noor is a popular perfume by Areej Le Doré for women and men and was released in 2018.
+A popular perfume by Areej Le Doré for women and men, released in 2018.
 The scent is animal-floral.
 Projection and longevity are above-average.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.